Ever wonder why the symptoms of a cold tend to vary greatly? That’s because the common cold is caused by any one of more than two hundred viruses!

 - Always sneeze and cough into tissues.
 Discard used tissues right away.

 - Don’t share drinking glasses or utensils with other family members.
-Use your own glass or disposable cups when you or someone else is ill.
+Use your own glass & cup when you or someone else is ill.

 - Avoid close, prolonged contact with anyone who has a cold.